← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Using AI-moderated native-language interviews, present the concept and explore:

-• Initial reaction and comprehension
+• Initial reaction and comprehension — does the participant understand what the product is?

-• Perceived value and relevance
+• Perceived value and relevance — does the participant see a personal or situational fit?

-• Purchase intent and willingness to pay
+• Purchase intent and willingness to pay — would they buy, at what price, with what hesitations?

-• Emotional response and identity connection
+• Emotional response and identity connection — what does owning or using this signal about them?

 Step 3: Analyze Within-Market, Then Cross-Market

-Follow the multilingual analysis framework: understand each market’s reaction on its own cultural terms before comparing across markets.
+Follow the multilingual research analysis framework: understand each market’s reaction on its own cultural terms before comparing across markets.

 Look specifically for: